 With so many addiction therapy options available, it’s important to understand what each method of treatment entails.
 Having a strong knowledge of each treatment method will help someone make the best decisions around their treatment during the recovery journey.
 On the other hand, lacking knowledge could mean participating in therapies that prove less than beneficial.
-Dialectical behavior therapy or DBT is an option offered through our Los Angeles addiction treatment programs.
+Dialectical behavior therapy, also known as DBT therapy is an option offered through our Los Angeles addiction treatment programs.

 What is Dialectical Behavior Therapy, and How Does it Work?